Hamp-tech/Manifest/README-ca.md

 ### - Procés *Hamp*
 *Hamp* es basa en un procés el més simple possible ( **~5min** ).

-You do not have to worry about anything. *Hamp* will do for you.

 No has de preocupar-te per res.
 Hamp ho fa tot per tu.

 1. Vés a un punt *Hamp*.